-Cathay Pacific’s “The Pier, First” is located airside, near gates 63 and 64.
+Unlike in the case of The Wing lounges, The Pier business and first class lounges have separate entrances.
+The entrance into the first class lounge is located near gates 63 and 64.
 It’s located one floor below the main departures level.

 The lounge admits Cathay Pacific’s first class passengers, as well as first class passengers traveling on other oneworld airlines.
 Besides that, it can also be entered by all oneworld Emerald status holders departing on oneworld flights, regardless of the class they are traveling in.

 At the bottom of the escalator leading to the lounge, there was a reception counter where boarding passes were checked.
 Once through the door, there was the lounge’s hallway.

 It was beautifully designed, and it connected all of the different parts of the lounge that further.

 Turning left at the entrance and going all the way to the end of the hall, there was The Pantry on the left side of the hallway.